NHLI Foundation Scholarships

 Past students exemplify the breadth of backgrounds and projects that NHLI Foundation Studentships attract.
 NHLI Foundation students have progressed to postdoctoral positions throughout the UK, Europe and the World.
 UK first destinations include Imperial College London, University College London, Nuffield Department of Clinical Medicine (Oxford), Leeds Institute of Molecular Medicine and the University of Dundee.

-Applications open for three year PhD studentship in Early Airways Disease
+Applications open for three year PhD studentships in 2020

 NHLI and Imperial College London provide excellent opportunities for postgraduate research student training including research seminars, journal clubs and an exciting collaborative environment.
 All students will belong to the Graduate School which provides a comprehensive Transferable Skills Programme and has received the Times Higher Award for Outstanding Support for Early Careers Researchers in 2006 and 2008.